Prashanga/hl7-field-inspector/README.md

 - **Order-aware comparison:** observations are matched within aligned orders, reducing misleading differences when orders are rearranged.
 - **Expanded de-identification and review:** additional date and composite-field handling, reusable replacement sessions and a field-level before/after audit.

-This workspace copy contains the updates; the original files in Downloads have not been modified.

 ## Appearance

 Use **Theme** in the header to choose **Light**, **Dark** or **System**.
 System follows your operating system’s appearance and updates when it changes.
 Your explicit selection is remembered in this browser; if browser storage is unavailable, the control still works for the current page.

-Both themes use stronger panel headers and borders, a distinct primary action, visible focus rings, readable status colors and clearer table/field separation.
-Changing themes keeps your current inputs and results intact.
-Only the theme preference is stored; HL7 messages and de-identification sessions stay in memory.

 ## Generic PMS preview